Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/GraphLogicAndPhilosophy.md

 ## Property workflow (horizontal logic)
 In the horizontal property workflow, you can define mathematical operations to enhance the visual effect.
 This affects how the particles look and behave.

-The property workflow connects Contexts using the **Property Slots** of their Blocks.
+The property workflow connects Contexts using the **Property Ports** of their Blocks.
 The left side is the input and the right side is the output.

 The Visual Effect Graph comes with a large Block and Node library that you can use to define the behavior of your visual effect.
 The network of Nodes that you create controls the horizontal flow of data that the render pipeline passes to the Blocks within your graph's Contexts.